foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

 .. figure:: ./_figures/hw_system_overview.png
    :width: 100 %

-   |foxBMS| in the battery system
+   |foxbms| in the battery system

 The |BMS-Interface| converts the messages sent by the |BMS-Master| so that they can be transmitted to the daisy chain and vice versa.

-The |Master| communicates with the Isabellenhuette current sensor IVT-MOD or IVT-S via CAN.
+The |master| communicates with the Isabellenhuette current sensor IVT-MOD or IVT-S via CAN.

 Communication with the control unit (for instance, a personal computer), is also made via CAN.